OWASP/Top10/2017/en/0xA6-Disclosure.md

 * Is any of this data stored in clear text long term, including backups of this data?
 * Is any data of a site transmitted in clear text, internally or externally?
 Internet traffic is especially dangerous.
 * Are any old / weak cryptographic algorithms used?
 E.g. that may be provided by standard configs (see A5)
-* Are weak crypto keys generated, or is proper key management or rotation missing?
+* Are default crypto keys in use, weak crypto keys generated, or is proper key management or rotation missing?
 * Is encryption not enforced, e.g. are any (browser) security directives or headers missing?

 And more … For a more complete set of problems to avoid, see ASVS areas Crypto (V7), Data Prot (V9), and SSL/TLS (V10).